aleva147/Arduino-Game-Console/README.md

 ***
 ### 5. Citing Instructions
 If you find this software useful, please cite my bachelor thesis and this repository as:
 + Vagner, A. (2024).
-Realization of computer games using a microcontroller. *Bachelor Thesis, University of Belgrade - School of Electrical Engineering*, mentor: Dr. Nadica Miljković.
+Computer games design based on the application of a microcontroller. *Bachelor Thesis, University of Belgrade - School of Electrical Engineering*, mentor: Dr. Nadica Miljković.
 + Vagner, A. (2024).
-Realization of computer games using a microcontroller (Version 1.0) [Computer software]. https://github.com/aleva147/Arduino-Game-Console, Accessed on November 8, 2024.
+Computer games design based on the application of a microcontroller (Version 1.0) [Computer software]. https://github.com/aleva147/Arduino-Game-Console, Accessed on November 8, 2024.

 CONTACT: Aleksandar Vagner ([LinkedIn](http://linkedin.com/in/aleksandarvagner))